Space.com

 Space.com is an online publication focused on space exploration, astronomy, skywatching and entertainment, with editorial teams based in the United States and United Kingdom.
-The website offers live coverage of space missions, astronomical discoveries and reviews about skywatching telescopes, binoculars and sci-fi entertainment gear.
-It is owned by Future plc headquartered in Bath City, England.
+Launched on July 20, 1999, the website offers live coverage of space missions, astronomical discoveries and reviews about skywatching telescopes, binoculars and sci-fi entertainment gear.

+It is owned by Future plc headquartered in the city of Bath, England.
 Its stories are often syndicated to other media outlets, including CNN, MSNBC, Yahoo!, and USA Today.

 History

-Space.com was founded on July 20, 1999 on the 30th anniversary of the Apollo 11 moon landing by former CNN anchor Lou Dobbs and Rich Zahradnik in New York City.
-At that time, Dobbs owned a sizeable share of the company, and, in an unexpected move, left CNN later that year to become Space.com's chief executive officer.
+Space.com was founded on July 20, 1999, on the 30th anniversary of the Apollo 11 Moon landing, by former CNN anchor Lou Dobbs and Rich Zahradnik in New York City.
+Dobbs was CEO and Zahradnik the company's first president.
+Former astronauts Neil Armstrong and Sally Ride sat on the board of directors.
+PaineWebber, Venrock Associates, and SpaceVest were early investors.

 The company struggled to turn a profit in its early days and when the dot-com bubble burst in 2000, many felt that it would collapse.
 Co-founder Rich Zahradnik left his position as president less than two months after the start of the company, former astronaut Sally Ride took his place but then stepped down in September 2000.
-Despite some growth, Space.com was not able to achieve what Dobbs had hoped for and in 2001, he returned to CNN.
+Despite some growth, Space.com was not able to achieve what Dobbs had hoped.
+On May 14, 2001, he returned to CNN.

-As it expanded, it acquired other web sites such as Starport.com and Explorezone.com.
-It subsequently acquired Sienna Software (the company which produced the Starry Night software), and in 2018, SpaceNews acquired a partial equity stake in Space.com.
+After Dobbs exited, the company's backers continued to invest capital.
+As it expanded, Space.com acquired Explorezone.com in November 1999 and Starport.com in June 2000.
+In October, Space.com also acquired SpaceNews, spacenews.com, and Florida Today’s Space Online websites from Gannett for an equity stake in the company.
+It acquired Sienna Software, the company that produced the Starry Night software.

 In 2003, Space.com received the Online Journalism Award for Breaking News for its coverage of the Columbia shuttle disaster.

-In May 2004, Space.com's parent company changed its name from Space.com to Imaginova and in 2009 sold Space.com and other properties to Purch, an online publishing company.
+In May 2004, Space.com's parent company changed its name from Space Holdings to Imaginova.
+In November of that year, Imaginova launched Live Science to branch out from its space coverage.
+It also acquired Orion Telescopes in February 2005 and comic book news site Newsarama in October 2007.
+In 2008, Imaginova sold Starry Night to Simulation Curriculum.

+In 2009, Imaginova sold Space.com, Live Science, and Newsarama to TopTenReviews.com, which then reorganized into TechMedia Network, following the purchase.
+Space.com was recognized as a Webby Award honoree in 2010, 2012, 2013, and 2014.
+The company changed its name to Purch in April 2014.

-In 2018, Space.com and other Purch consumer brands were sold to Future plc.
-Under Future, Space.com expanded its telescope, binoculars and astrophotography reviews and deals coverage, as well as tech and gaming product coverage for space and sci-fi fans, including streaming coverage for Star Trek, Star Wars and other science fiction programs on Netflix, Amazon, Hulu and other streaming services.
+In 2018, Space.com—along with other Purch consumer brands—were sold to Future plc.
+Under Future, Space.com has expanded its news and reviews team across the United States, Canada, and the United Kingdom.
+It has also grown its telescope, binoculars, and astrophotography reviews and deals coverage, as well as added sci-fi gaming and streaming coverage.

-Space.com also built up news coverage staff across the United States and United Kingdom, with writers in San Francisco, New York, London, Nottingham and Bath, U.K.